 The Wise Eminence ignores your turns completely.
 The only exception is the region scoring, which is explained in detail below.
-Besides this, you and He conduct the interim scorings together.
+Besides this, you and the Wise Eminence conduct the interim scorings together.

-On the Wise Eminence's turn, you reveal the top tile from the solo stack for Him, orient it in an upright position, and carry out the action effects for Him as follows:
+On the Wise Eminence's turn, you reveal the top tile from the solo stack for them, orient it in an upright position, and carry out the action effects for them as follows: